Bridgeless-Project/tss-svc/internal/tss/README.md

 - providing the specific session with other parties session messages;
 - providing the requestor with the specific session information;

+### Bitcoin signing session
+Bitcoin signing session is a special session that is used to process the Bitcoin withdrawals.
+It is different from the EVM and Zano sessions as it requires multiple UTXOs to be signed independently.
+Thus, the session includes N signing rounds, where N is the number of UTXOs to be signed in the transaction.
+Respectively, the signing step time bounds are multiplied by N to provide enough time for the parties to sign all UTXOs.

+**TODO: COMPLETE BTC WITH INPUTS COLLECTOR STEP**

 ### Catchup
 For the initial sessions start, the parties are required to have the same session start time and initial session identifier.